-The previous sections have established the functionality of the modules that participate in ATM as a LAN technology.
-They all contribute actions as well as pieces of information.
-It is possible to describe actions (e.g., call establishment, or address resolution) that have taken place with the amount and relationship of address information that has been gathered in the process.
-That means that the complex interaction between signaling protocol and address resolution protocol in an LIS can be reduced to a conceptually much simpler problem, which is described by a finite state automaton.
-We want to stress that Figure 5 does not show the whole automaton that is necessary to describe the system.
-We will not present a complete specification of the automaton, because it is not crucial for the understanding of our approach.
+The functional modules in ATM as a LAN technology contribute actions as well as pieces of information.
+It is possible to describe actions, e.g., call establishment, or address resolution, that have taken place with the amount and relationship of address information that has been gathered.
+That means the interaction between signaling protocol and address resolution protocol in an LIS can be reduced to a conceptually much simpler problem, which is described by a finite state automaton.
+The states in our model are the possible combinations of network layer address, medium access control sublayer address, switched virtual circuit identifier, and signaling code specific call handle in regard to one destination network layer address.
+The set of possible states is identical for the ATMARP server and its clients (i.e., all participants of an LIS).
+The transitions are fired by events based on user data traffic, connection protocol messages, address resolution protocol messages, or timer expiration.